New Course Highlight!

 TuTh 9:35AM - 10:55AM

-Continuation of Catalan 5501.
+Rapid introduction to Catalan language.
 Intended for students with at least High Intermediate-level Spanish skills.

 QUECHUA 5501.01 Beginning Quechua I: Classroom

-Prereq: Not open to students with credit for 5501.51 or to native speakers.
+Prereq: Not open to students with credit for 5501.51 or 501 or to native speakers.
 This course is available for EM credit.
 GE for lang course.
 GE world languages course.

 TuWeThFr 11:15AM - 12:10PM

-For students who have taken Quechua 5501.01 or who have previous basic knowledge of Quechua at the beginning level.
+For students who have taken Quechua 5502 (502) or who have previous basic knowledge of Quechua at the beginning/intermediate level.
 This course will be comprehensive, integrating culture and language from the southern Quechua family spoken in Peru.

-Prereq: 5501.01, or 4 cr hrs of 5501.51; or permission of instructor.
-Not open to students with credit for 5502.51 or 502 or to native speakers.
+Prereq: 5502.01; or permission of instructor.
+Not open to students to native speakers.
 This course is available for EM credit.
 GE for lang course.
-GE world languages course.
+GE world languages course

 WeFr 9:35AM - 10:55AM